 But if we’ve learned anything from the cultural landscape of 2017, it’s that going backwards is really the worst possible direction we could go with about 99 percent of everything—except perhaps music, cocktails, style and some choice movies.
 Rolling back decades of policy put in place to protect the environment?
 Bad.
 Remastering all of The Beatles’ albums and putting them on Spotify?
 Good.

-Below, the men’s style throwbacks we want to revisit:
+Below, the men’s style throwbacks we want to see guys try: